ryo415/fetch_images/README.md

 chmod +x bin/fetch_images
 ```

-The project currently relies only on Ruby's standard library, but using Bundler ensures any future gems are installed under `vendor/bundle`.
+The project depends on the `unicode_normalize` gem for consistent filename sanitisation.
+Bundler installs it under `vendor/bundle` so the CLI can be executed in environments without system-wide gem access.

 ## Usage